softwaremill/jekyll-softwaremill/_posts/company/2014-02-13-first-softwaremill-hackaton-ibeacons.md

 layout: simple_post
 ---

-Last week, during our monthly face-to-dace meeting, we held the first Softwaremill hackaton.
+Last week, during our monthly face-to-face meeting, we held the first Softwaremill hackaton.
 The main theme were iBeacons.
 As many of us already did some experiments with Bluetooth LE (the technolgy behind beacons), we had a couple of [Estimote](http://estimote.com/) beacons, [Gimbal](https://gimbal.com/) beacons, RaspberryPis with BLE dongles and iPhones/MacBooks; so on the hardware side we've been pretty well equipped.

 We had a couple of teams, working on different apps: an android Estimote app, an iPhone triangulation app and an iPhone "Gandalf" game.